utahnlp/supersenses/readme.md

 This repository produces the results of the feature rich classifier from the paper:

-Schneider, Nathan, Jena D. Hwang, Vivek Srikumar, Jakob Prange, Austin Blodgett, Sarah R. Moeller, Aviram Stern, Adi Bitan, and Omri Abend.
-"Comprehensive Supersense Disambiguation of English Prepositions and Possessives."
-In ACL (2018).
+Nathan Schneider, Jena D. Hwang, Vivek Srikumar, Jakob Prange, Austin Blodgett, Sarah R. Moeller, Aviram Stern, Adi Bitan, and Omri Abend.
+Comprehensive supersense disambiguation of English prepositions and possessives. _Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics_, Melbourne, Australia, July 15–20, 2018. <http://people.cs.georgetown.edu/nschneid/p/pssdisambig.pdf>

+(Other resources from the paper available at: https://github.com/nert-gu/streusle/blob/master/ACL2018.md)

 ## Getting started